 When to Seek Medical Attention

 If an adult is delirious, experiencing confusion or fainting occurs, seek medical attention immediately.
 In a child or infant, extreme fussiness, sleepiness and decreased tears/urine production are all reasons to seek medical attention.
 Typically, a mild case of dehydration can be treated with oral re-hydration (water, Gatorade, etc.), rest and moving the person to a cool area.
 In severe cases, intravenous hydration may be necessary.

 Learn more about the benefits of drinking water in this News & Observer article authored by WakeMed Cary Hospital clinical dietitian Parul Kharod.

-Dr. Jennifer Phifer is a primary care physician with WakeMed Physician Practices – Knightdale Family Medicine.
+Dr. Jennifer Phifer is a primary care physician with WakeMed Physician Practices – Knightdale Primary Care.
 Call for an appointment: 919-266-6211.